Economy of Puerto Rico: Secondary sector

 Manufacturing is the largest economic sector of the island; composing almost half (about 46%) of its gross domestic product (GDP) through more than 2,000 manufacturing plants scattered throughout the island.
 All manufacturers in Puerto Rico are in some way interconnected with the Puerto Rico Industrial Development Company (PRIDCO) which provides substantial incentives for companies that manufacture in Puerto Rico.
 Manufacturers are also voluntarily interconnected through the Puerto Rico Manufacturers Association which serves as their primary trade association and their main lobby group upon the Legislative Assembly of Puerto Rico.
 Most manufacturing in Puerto Rico today is the product of Operation Bootstrap.

-In terms of specialization, more than half of all manufacturing done in Puerto Rico is attributed to the pharmaceutical industry which generates more than 18,000 jobs, pays more than US$3 billion in taxes, comprise about half of total exports, and has generated more than 25% of the island's GDP for the past four decades.
-Comparatively, Puerto Rico is the fifth largest area in the world for pharmaceutical manufacturing with more than 80 plants, including:
+In terms of specialization, more than half of all manufacturing done in Puerto Rico is attributed to the pharmaceutical industry which generates more than 18,000 jobs, pays more than US $3 billion in taxes, comprise about half of total exports, and has generated more than 25% of the island's GDP for the past four decades.
+Comparatively, Puerto Rico boasts the second largest pharmaceutical manufacturing output in the United States and is the fifth largest area in the world for pharmaceutical manufacturing with more than 80 plants, including:

 Puerto Rico is also the third-largest biotechnology manufacturer with more than two million square feet and the seventh-largest medical-device exporter with more than 50 plants.
 Pharmaceutical companies originally came to Puerto Rico in the late 1960s and 1970s to take advantage of the federal tax incentive known as Section 936.
 This incentive allowed U.S.-based manufacturers to send all profits from local plants to stateside parent plants without having to pay any federal taxes.
 These tax breaks were phased out over ten years starting in 1995, and so were eliminated in 2006.
 Expired patents, cheaper manufacturers (such as those in Brazil, China, India, and South Korea), the rise of generic drugs, and high production costs now also pose a challenge to the industry.
 As of 2014, Puerto Rico produces 16 of the top 20-selling drugs in the mainland United States.
+The Island also produces 7 of the 10 best-selling medicines in the world.
+In recent years, major U.S. biopharmaceutical companies have invested billions into manufacturing capabilities in Puerto Rico.
+In 2025, Amgen committed $650 million to expand its Juncos facility, while Eli Lilly pledged $1.2 billion to upgrade and modernize its manufacturing site in Carolina.

 The aeronautical industry is relatively young on the island and concentrates mostly on the northwestern corridor composed by Aguadilla and Isabela.
 These municipalities serve as local headquarters for Honeywell Aerospace, Lufthansa, and Pratt & Whitney.
 GE Aviation, Lockheed Martin, and Raytheon also have presence on the island although their local operations do not focus on aeronautics but rather focus on business support.